albert1033/sao-bot/privacy.md

 This project is responsible in terms of data protection laws, in particular the EU General Data Protection Regulation (GDPR)

+## Our Data Usage

+Our project save your:

+  - Discord User ID

+Our project get your:

+  - Discord Profile Picture
+  - Discord Banner (if you have one)
+  - Message Content (Only for our command '/quiz')

 ## Your Rights as a Data Subject

 You can exercise the following rights at any time using the contact details provided by our data protection officer: